zeejers/Meg/README.md

 # MEG - DotNet Migration Tool (WIP)

 Meg is an extremely simple migration command line tool that is inspired by conventions of tools such as rake and ecto.
-Currently only supports PostgreSQL but will support other providers in the future.
+Support for Postgresql, MSSQL, MySql, and SQLite.

 - `create` - Creates initial database by name.
 - `drop` - Drops a database by name.